-ISSA and Eurochild, in partnership with the European Public Health Alliance and the Roma Education Fund are co-leading the First Years First Priority campaign advocating for the prioritization of early childhood development (ECD) in public policies and funding to ensure every child in Europe aged between birth and 6 years old receives a fair start in life.
+ISSA and Eurochild, in partnership with the European Public Health Alliance and the Roma Education Fund, are co-leading the First Years First Priority campaign advocating for the prioritization of early childhood development (ECD) in public policies and funding to ensure every child in Europe aged between birth and 6 years old receive a fair start in life.

 The Campaign was launched on 15 December 2020 and aims to bring change for young children in Europe by:

-- Raising awareness on the importance of ECD at EU and country level using compelling evidence.
+- Raising awareness on the importance of ECD at the EU and country level using compelling evidence.

-- Building a community of ECD advocates at national and EU level.
+- Building a community of ECD advocates at the national and EU levels.

-- Leveraging EU policies and funding to support reforms and public investment at national level.
+- Leveraging EU policies and funding to support reforms and public investment at the national level.

-The First Years First Priority campaign is looking to build a strong community of ECD advocates at the EU and national level to ensure ECD stays high on the political agenda.
-In partnership with national partners from nine European countries – Bulgaria, Finland, France, Hungary, Ireland, Portugal, Romania, Serbia and Spain, the Campaign aims to inform European and national policymakers, engage civil society organisations, and empower parents and families to advocate for their own rights and those of their children.
+The First Years First Priority campaign is looking to build a strong community of ECD advocates at the EU and national levels to ensure ECD stays high on the political agenda.
+In partnership with national partners from nine European countries – Bulgaria, Finland, France, Hungary, Ireland, Portugal, Romania, Serbia, and Spain, the Campaign aims to inform European and national policymakers, engage civil society organizations, and empower parents and families to advocate for their own rights and those of their children.

-The Campaign reinforces the imperative to adopt through cross-sectoral policies, funding and services a comprehensive approach to child’s development in the early years, ranging from health and nutrition to family environment and support, from early learning to physical, mental and social safety and security.
+The Campaign reinforces the imperative to adopt through cross-sectoral policies, funding, and services a comprehensive approach to a child’s development in the early years, ranging from health and nutrition to family environment and support, from early learning to physical, mental, and social safety and security.

-The Campaign prioritizes children from birth to 6 years old, with a special attention on:
+The Campaign prioritizes children from birth to 6 years old, with special attention to:

 - the first 1,000 days of the child’s life;